ckeditor/ckeditor4/README.md

 sudo php oneFile.php
 ```

 The release is located under `release/ckeditor-reduced`.
-The complete folder can be copied into into `lib/ckeditor/` of [`@oat-sa/tao-core-libs`](https://github.com/oat-sa/tao-core-libs-fe)
+The complete folder can be copied into `lib/ckeditor/` of [`@oat-sa/tao-core-shared-libs`](https://github.com/oat-sa/tao-core-shared-libs-fe)

 The built versions checksums aren't identical because the source code contains timestamps generated at build time.